 The first is Alice, a summer wheat which will most likely move out for winter, then return next summer.
 The other stayer is the Pale Ale, a smooth downer and a real crowd-pleaser.
 Everything else "evolves" from this.

 On that evolutionary line when we arrive is a Ludwig.
 It’s rich, aromatic and has a perfect pitch sharpness, which makes us hope it’ll stand the test of the tap – although more likely than not it’ll disappear in approximately two weeks, as after a batch of the non-permanent brews are finished, BBC tends to make something completely different.
 Only by popular demand will they keep one on.

-The men behind the outfit, American ex-pats Andrew and Chris, have been in Australia for 11 and 5 years respectively.
-And while they draw from the American style of brewing, they refuse to let it dictate their output.
+The men behind the outfit, American ex-pats Andrew and Chris, have been in Australia for 11 and five years respectively, and while they draw from the American style of brewing, they refuse to let it dictate their output.
 They brew what they enjoy.
 We can’t fault them there.